-- the impact of a growing and ageing population, placing increasing pressure on the design, shape and connectivity of communities, the demand for affordable and customised services and range of housing options - building economic strength and resilience in order to shape the type of population growth that occurs and to facilitate investment in infrastructure, services and employment options which a growing population requires - retaining a quality environment and lifestyle is a major priority for the community.
-This requires ongoing attention and commitment particularly given the region will continue to experience population growth and the associated impacts on waterways, coastal areas, ecosystems and other natural assets - community expectations that Council focuses on delivery, is responsive to the needs of its constituents, ensures value for money in the delivery of services, exhibits fairness and transparency in decision-making and demonstrates high levels of integrity in its actions and service responses.
+- the impact of a growing and ageing population placing increasing pressure on the design, shape and connectivity of communities, the demand for affordable and customised services and range of housing options - building economic strength and resilience in order to shape the type of population growth that occurs and facilitating investment in infrastructure, services and employment options a growing population requires - retaining a quality environment and lifestyle as a major priority for the community, which requires ongoing attention and commitment particularly given the region will continue to experience population growth and the associated impact on waterways, coastal areas, ecosystems and other natural assets - community expectations that Council focuses on delivery, is responsive to the needs of its constituents, ensures value for money in the delivery of services, exhibits fairness and transparency in decision-making and demonstrates high levels of integrity in its actions and service responses.

 Council must pursue a targeted approach over the next five years if it is to meet the expectations of the community and play its part effectively in responding to the challenges and opportunities confronting the region.
-Council must meet the expectations of the community and play its part in responding to the challenges and opportunities confronting the region

-Part 2: Our plan
+Our plan